sidneykung/Movie-Data-Analysis/README.md

 ## Overview

 This project analyzes the measurements of popularity for movies released in theaters in the past ten years, using data collected from [IMDB](imdb.com) and [theMovieDB](https://www.themoviedb.org/).
-Descriptive analysis of this data shows that movies should be release during the early summer or winter, with a budget ranging between 10 million and 75 million dollars.
+Descriptive analysis of this data shows that movies should be released during the early summer or winter, with a budget ranging between 10 million and 75 million dollars.
 Additionally, the studio’s first films should be within the Music, Documentary, and Biography genres.
 Microsoft can use this analysis to open a movie production studio and successfully enter the industry.

 ## Business Problem